partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 ## Continuing Onwards!

 If you have some extra time, let's take a look at how to add our own questions.
-Lets navigte to the AdminPanel root directory.
-From here we will move into the /AdminPanel/src/ directory an list the files inside.
-Here we should see a file named questions.json.
-This is the file that stores the questions, answer choices, as well as correct answer.
-Open, modify, and save the file in order to add your own questions!
-If your AdminPanel is still running, you should see the questions auto update in the browser!
+First, let's navigte to the AdminPanel root directory.
+From here we will move into the /AdminPanel/src/ directory and list the files inside.
+Inside, we should see a file named questions.json.
+This is the file that stores the questions, answer choices, as well as correct answer all wrapped within a JSON object.
+You can easily modify the questions by changing the structure of this file.
+Open it, modify questions.json with your own custom questions, and save!
+You have now added new questions that can be push to the subscribers of your app!
+If your AdminPanel is still running in the terminal, you should also see the questions auto update in the browser window!

 ## Troubleshooting Notes